 - Medical history evaluation – This includes asking questions about medical problems that might affect the spine, including birth defects and injuries.

 - Physical exam – Your orthopedist will examine your back, shoulders, waist, arms, and legs carefully, looking to see if both sides of your body are even.

 - X-rays – Your orthopedist will likely order an X-ray of your spine to see and measure the extent of the curvature in your spine, and check whether any of your vertebrae are out of place.

 Our team of experienced orthopedic spine surgeons at MedStar Orthopaedic Institute spends time with all patients and their families to explain conditions and treatment options thoroughly.
 Whenever appropriate, we also encourage families to consider alternatives to surgery, including:

 - Scoliosis brace/spinal brace

 In some cases, non-surgical treatment options may not relieve pain or stop the spinal deformity from progressing.
-In those cases, we will recommend scoliosis surgery.
-Our expert team of orthopedic surgeons will work with you and your family to determine the most effective and advanced surgical options for spinal deformity, which may include one of the following:
+In those cases, we will recommend surgery.
+Our expert team of orthopedic surgeons will work with you and your family to determine the most effective and advanced surgical options, which may include one of the following: